microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-formatting.md

 ## 6. What's next?
 ---------------------------------------

-Once your data is loaded in the data lake, you'll want to get it ready to be used in Dashboards and Applications.
+Once your data is loaded in the data lake, you'll want to get it ready to be used in dashboards and applications.
 Build your multisteps worflow with a [Data Workflow](../data-workflow) to parse, transform and format your data automatically.